Von-Braun/Youtube_DL_GUI/README.txt

 Required
 --------

-The following modules must be installed for youtube-gui to fully function:
+The following must be installed for youtube-gui to fully function:

 youtube-dl
 ffmpeg